 The Medical Assisting program at Carrington College is comprised of three educational areas: Clinical, Administrative, and Externship.
 Students enhance skills such as word-processing, typing, and keyboarding.
 Throughout the program, professionalism, client relations, critical thinking, adherence to the ethical and legal requirements of a medical practice, and proper communication skills are emphasized.
 Graduates are prepared to function competently at an entry-level in a variety of medical settings.
-Online certificate: All courses in this program are offered in an online format, except the in-person externship that is completed at an approved healthcare setting.
+Online certificate students: although most courses for this program version are delivered in an online format, students are required to complete externship in an approved healthcare setting.

 The program culminates in a Certificate of Achievement.
-Graduates of the Medical Assisting program at all locations including online are eligible to sit for the National Healthcareer Association (NHA) Certified Clinical Medical Assistant (CCMA) exam^{}.
-Graduates at all locations except online are eligible to sit for the national certification exam to attain the Registered Medical Assistant (RMA) credential^{}.
-Graduates of the program at all campuses except online are eligible to sit for the national exam to attain the Certified Medical Assistant (CMA) credential^{}.
+Carrington College prepares students to take appropriate certification and licensure exams related to their individual majors.
+The College does not guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.
+Graduates of the Medical Assisting program at all locations including online are eligible to sit for the National Healthcareer Association Certified Clinical Medical Assistant (CCMA) exam.
+Graduates at all locations except online are eligible to sit for the national certification exam to attain the Registered Medical Assistant (RMA) credential.
+Graduates of the program at all campuses except online are eligible to sit for the national exam to attain the Certified Medical Assistant (CMA) credential.
 Credential preparation varies by location.